Skip to content

 Sorting

 Use the sort dropdown to order parts by name, category, car, price, date added, or status.
-Click column headers on desktop to sort and reverse direction.
+Click sortable column headers on desktop to sort and reverse direction.

 Batch operations